makai281/nmtpy/README.md

 ## Requirements

-You need the following libraries installed in order to use nmtpy:
+You need the following Python libraries installed in order to use **nmtpy**:
   - numpy
-  - Theano >= 0.8 (or a GIT checkout with `tensor.nnet.logsoftmax` available)
+  - Theano >= 0.8 (0.9.x would be better)
   - six

-We recommend using Anaconda Python distribution which is equipped with Intel MKL (Math Kernel Library) greatly improving CPU decoding speeds during beam search.
+- We recommend using Anaconda Python distribution which is equipped with Intel MKL (Math Kernel Library) greatly improving CPU decoding speeds during beam search.
 With a correct compilation and installation, you should achieve similar performance with OpenBLAS as well but the setup procedure may be difficult to follow for inexperienced ones.

-nmtpy currently only supports Python 2.7 but we plan to move towards Python 3 in the future.
+- nmtpy currently **only** supports Python 2.7 but we plan to move towards Python 3 in the future.
+- Please note that METEOR requires a Java runtime so `java` should be in your `$PATH`.

 #### Additional data for METEOR

-- Before installing nmtpy package, you need to run `scripts/get-meteor-data.sh` script from the root folder to fetch METEOR paraphrase files.
+Before installing **nmtpy**, you need to run `scripts/get-meteor-data.sh` to download METEOR paraphrase files.
-- Please note that METEOR requires a Java runtime so `java` should be in your `$PATH`.

 #### Installation